dl1bz/deskhpsdr/README.md

 **All radio tests are made with my Hermes Lite 2 SDR-Transceiver using HPSDR protocol V1 under macOS 15 and macOS 26** **There are no issues with the Hermes Lite 2 and deskHPSDR yet, but it is not possible to check ALL other exist SDR devices.**
-**Additional tests from time to time with a Brick2 14bit SDR transceiver are also carried out with P2 OpenHPSDR protocol.**
+**Additional tests with my new Brick2 14bit SDR transceiver are also carried out with P2 OpenHPSDR protocol.**

 ## Credits

-Big thanks and huge respect to all involved developers for their previous great work on pihpsdr until now and make this application accessible as Open Source under the GPL.
+Big thanks and huge respect to all involved developers for their previous and current work on pihpsdr until now and make this application accessible as Open Source under the GPL.
 Many thanks also to the users who gave me feedback and reported issues which I hadn't noticed by myself.<br>
 Special thanks to:<br>
 - my wife for her great patience and understanding
 - John Melton G0ORX & Christoph van Wüllen DL1YCF for their earlier and current pihpsdr development